LLC Operating Agreement Filing

 - Information about ownership and management

 Who needs to see an operating agreement?

-An operating agreement is not only beneficial, but also necessary for some business activities to be carried out.
+An LLC operating agreement is not only beneficial, but also necessary for some business activities to be carried out.
 For instance, lenders and banks will often request a copy of the operating agreement when your company is trying to obtain financing or open a business checking account.